 - Direct from your living room you could get a front row seat to watch some world class artists as many of your favourite musicians have been live-streaming performances.

-- Seeing as you are going to have all this extra time on your hands we heard a great way to keep your grey-matter active is to work on your entries for M&M Global, which as luck would have it opened for entries yesterday.
+- Seeing as you are going to have all this extra time on your hands we heard a great way to keep your grey-matter active is to work on your entries for Global Awards, which as luck would have it opened for entries yesterday.

 Most importantly make sure you stay safe in these challenging times.